1981 Atlantic hurricane season: Hurricane Irene

 Satellite imagery detected a tropical disturbance off the coast of Africa on September 19.
 By September 23, the disturbance had developed a closed circulation and was designated as Tropical Storm Irene.
 The storm tracked northwest, becoming a hurricane on September 25.
 Irene then began to curve eastward as it gradually strengthened.
 On September 28, Irene strengthened into a Category 3 hurricane and reached its peak intensity with maximum sustained winds of 120 mph.
 Irene then gradually weakened, weakening below hurricane strength on October 1.
 Early on October 2, Irene became extratropical while located north of the Azores.
 The remaining extratropical storm moved over France on October 3.

 Tropical Depression Fifteen

 This tropical depression formed southwest of the Cape Verde Islands on September 27, and tracked through the deep tropics before weakening as it moved over the Leeward Islands late on September 30.
 Heavy rains occurred at Guadeloupe as the system passed by the island.
 The depression then recurved to the south and east of Bermuda late on October 4.

 Tropical Storm Jose

-Jose was a weak and short-lived tropical storm that formed far from land on October 29.
-It moved generally northeast before becoming subtropical and then dissipating on November 1 near the Azores.
+On October 20, a mid-latitude low-pressure area was located well east of Atlantic Canada.
+The low moved southward for eight days.
+Convection increased around the center of circulation on October 29, as a result, a tropical depression formed approximately 1045 mi northeast of the Lesser Antilles at 12:00 UTC.
+Twelve hours later, the depression intensifed into Tropical Storm Jose.
+Moving generally northeastward, Jose peaked with maximum sustained winds of 50 mph (85 km/h) and a minimum barometric pressure of 998 mbar on October 31.
+The storm then accelerated, reaching forward speeds up to 46 mph, and weakened and transitioned into a subtropical depression on November 1.
+Jose then passed just of Flores Island in the Azores and merged with a large area of cloudiness.